 Today's Date: Person/Agency Notified:

-Name of Child:

-Child's Address:

-Birthday or Age:

 Name and age of siblings:

-Parent or Guardian's Name:
+Parent or Guardian's Name e:

-Address:

 Phone (home and work):

-How did this child come to be at the College?
+be at the College?

-Type of suspected abuse or n eglect?
+Type of suspected abuse o or neglect?

-Conditions prompting this repo ort including events, time and places
+Conditions prompting this r report including events, time and places

 Person making report:

 Name Date:

 Title: Telephone:

-What follow-up occurred and I by whom?
+What follow-up occurred a nd by whom?

-Attach to this form any add litional or pertinent information and submit to the Vice President of udent Services within one working day.
+Attach to this form any a additional or pertinent information and submit to the Vice President of

+Instruction or the AVP of Student Services within one working day.

 b.
-CHILDNAPPING
+CHILD ABDUCTION